-The two ways in which the government has tried to implement the equality that is guaranteed in the Constitution is through laws and through government programmes or schemes to help the disadvantaged communities.
+The two ways in which the government has tried to implement the equality that is guaranteed in the Constitution is first through laws and second through government programmes or schemes to help disadvantaged communities.
 There are several laws in India that protect every person's right to be treated equally.
 In addition to laws, the government has also set up several schemes to improve the lives of communities and individuals who have been treated unequally for several centuries.
-These schemes help to ensure greater opportunities for them.
+These schemes are to ensure greater opportunity for people who have not had this in the past.

 One of the steps taken by the government includes the mid-day meal scheme.
-This refers to the programme introduced in all government elementary schools to provide wholesome cooked lunch to all the children.
-Tamil Nadu was the first state in India to introduce this scheme, and in 2001, the Supreme Court asked all the state governments to begin this programme in their schools within six months.
-This programme has many positive effects.
-These include the fact that more poor children have begun attending school.
+This refers to the programme introduced in all government elementary schools to provide children with cooked lunch.
+Tamil Nadu was the first state in India to introduce this scheme, and in 2001, the Supreme Court asked all state governments to begin this programme in their schools within six months.
+This programme has had many positive effects.
+These include the fact that more poor children have begun enrolling and regularly attending school.
 Teachers reported that earlier children would often go home for lunch and then not return to school.
 But now with the midday meal being provided in school, their attendance has improved.
-Their mothers, whose work ways interrupted to feed their children at home during the day, now no longer need, to do so.
+Their mothers, who earlier had to interrupt their work to feed their children at home during the day, now no longer need to do so.
 This programme has also helped reduce caste prejudices because both lower and upper caste children in the school eat this meal together.
-In Telangana, in almost all the rural schools, mid-day meal is prepared by the members of women self help groups, who are invariably from deprived classes, and in quite a few places, dalit women have been employed to cook the meal.
-The mid-day meal programme also helps to reduce the hunger of poor students who often come to school and cannot concentrate on studies because their stomachs are empty.
+In Andhra Pradesh in almost all the rural schools, mid-day meal is prepared by the members of women self help groups, who are invariably from deprived classes, and in quite a few places, dalit women have been employed to cook the meal.
+The mid-day meal programme also helps reduce the hunger of poor students who often come to school and cannot concentrate because their stomachs are empty.

-- Can you list three benefits of the mid-day meal programme? - How do you think this programme might help promote greater equality?
+- What is the mid-day meal programme? - Can you list three benefits of the programme? - How do you think this programme might help promote greater equality?

 While government programmes play an important role in increasing equality of opportunity, there is much that needs to be done.
-While the mid-day meal programme has helped increase the enrolment and attendance of poor children in school, there continues to be a big difference in our country between schools attended by the rich and schools attended by the poor.
-Even today, there are several schools in the country in which dalit children like Omprakash Valmiki, are discriminated against and treated unequally.
+While the mid-day meal programme has helped increase the enrolment and attendance of poor children in school, there continues to be big differences in our country between schools that the rich attend and those that the poor attend.
+Even today there are several schools in country in which dalit children, like Omprakash Valmiki, are discriminated against and treated unequally.
 These children are forced into unequal situations in which their dignity is not respected.
 This is because people refuse to think of them as equal even though the law requires it.

 One of the main reasons for this is that attitudes change very slowly.
-Even though people are aware that discrimination is against the law, they continue to treat people unequally on the basis of their caste, religion, disability, economic status and sex.
+Even though persons are aware that discrimination is against the law, they continue to treat people unequally on the basis of their caste, religion, disability, economic status and because they are women.
 It is only when people begin to believe that no one is inferior, and that every person deserves to be treated with dignity, the present attitudes can change.
-Establishing equality in a democratic society is a continuous struggle.
-Individuals as well as various communities in India should contribute to achieve this.
+Establishing equality in a democratic society is a continuous struggle and one in which individuals as well as various communities in India contribute to.